akashmadhuCodeZone/TicketDeskApp/README.md

 The frontend will start running at `http://localhost:4200`.
 Usage
 Registration
-- Register a new user through the registration form.
+- Register a new Customer through the registration form.
 - Depending on the role selected (Agent, Customer), additional entries will be created in corresponding tables.
 Login
 - Login using the registered email and password.